NEW RULES, NEW PLAYERS, AND NEW RISKS

 Enforcement

-There is no regulating body to ensure buyer and seller protections.
+It’s important to note that in Canada, there is currently no regulating body in place to ensure buyer and seller protection.

 The seller is creating and selling a certificate.
 Each serial number represents a tonne of greenhouse gas reduction and sink improvement.